muggy8/improbable/have-and-havenot/9nyC33pA.md

 I guess there's at least a usable name I can use for Phanna now.

-I mean I still can't imagine what a world without names is like and how different it'd be too.
+I mean I still can't imagine what a world without names is like and how different it would be.

 Maybe I shouldn't call Phanna a failure just yet.